LINs-lab/cluster_tutorial/docs/Determined_AI_User_Guide.md

 We are currently using [Determined AI](https://www.determined.ai/) to manage our GPU Cluster.

-You can open the dashboard (a.k.a WebUI) by the following URL and login:
+You can open the dashboard (a.k.a WebUI) by the following URL and log in:

 [https://gpu.lins.lab/](https://gpu.lins.lab/)

-Determined is a successful (aquired by Hewlett Packard Enterprise in 2021) open-source deep learning training platform that helps researchers train models more quickly, easily share GPU resources, and collaborate more effectively.
+Determined is a successful (acquired by Hewlett Packard Enterprise in 2021) open-source deep learning training platform that helps researchers train models more quickly, easily share GPU resources, and collaborate more effectively.
 [1](https://developer.hpe.com/blog/deep-learning-model-training-%E2%80%93-a-first-time-user%E2%80%99s-experience-with-determined-part-1/)

 # User Account

 ## Ask for your account

-You need to ask system `admin` to get your user account.
+You need to ask the system `admin` to get your user account.

 ## Authentication